CodeSpanish/PawsAway.2.0/content/posts/2023-07-19-leaving-your-cat-alone-at-home-10-valuable-tips.md

 layout: post
 title: Leaving your cat alone at home - 10 valuable tips
 description: In this blog post, we share valuable tips to make leaving your cat alone at home a positive experience for you and your pet.
-image: cycling-with-your-dog.webp
+image: cat-alone-at-home.webp
-keywords: ["cycling with your Dog", "dog excercise"]
+keywords: cycling with your Dog,dog excercise
-canonical: leaving-your-cat-alone-at-home-10-valuable-tips
 permalink: blog/leaving-your-cat-alone-at-home-10-valuable-tips
 ---